 "The Supreme Court Takes on Patent Law," SideBar, Federal Litigation Section of the Federal Bar Association (Summer 2007)

-For prior issues of the Federal Circuit and Trademark Review Newsletters dating back to May 2012, please email Irfan Lateef.
+For all issues of the Federal Circuit and Trademark Review Newsletters dating back to May 2012, please click here.

-"Strategies Relating to Preissuance Submission, Post-grant Review and Inter Partes Review" for the Benrishi Kai (Patent Attorney Association of Japan) in Tokyo, Japan (December 2012).
+"Strategies Relating to Preissuance Submission, Post-grant Review and Inter Partes Review," Benrishi Kai (Patent Attorney Association of Japan), Tokyo, Japan (December 2012)

-Panelist on “Successful Medical Device Development” at Medical Electronic Device Solutions Conference, San Diego, CA (August 2012).
+“Successful Medical Device Development,” Medical Electronic Device Solutions Conference, San Diego, CA (August 2012)

-"Developments in ITC Litigation - An Overview For Japanese Companies," UBIC hosted seminar, Tokyo, Japan (April 2012).
+"Developments in ITC Litigation - An Overview For Japanese Companies," UBIC hosted seminar, Tokyo, Japan (April 2012)